AmarnathMurugan/amarnathmurugan.github.io/_pages/about.md

 news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
-announcement: true
+announcement: false
 ---

 Hi there!
-I'm a second-year MS Computing student specializing in Graphics & Visualization at the University of Utah.
-My research interest is in real-time rendering and animation.
-I'm currently working as a Graduate Research Assistant under [Prof Cem Yuksel](http://www.cemyuksel.com/) at the [Utah Graphics Lab](https://graphics.cs.utah.edu/), and our work is focused on 3D modelling tools.
+I'm a Graphics Programmer at [Marmoset](http://marmoset.co/), where I work on Toolbag - a software for 3D artists with rendering, texturing & baking features.
+I graduated from University of Utah in 2024 with a Masters in Computing and a specilization in Graphics & Visualization.
+My research at the U revolved around a novel appraoch to 3d modelling with [Prof Cem Yuksel](http://www.cemyuksel.com/) as my advisor.

-Previously, I conducted research on storytelling, education, and novel interaction techniques in AR/VR at the [IMXD Lab](https://imxd.in), IIT Bombay, under [Prof Jayesh Pillai](http://www.idc.iitb.ac.in/people/faculty/pillai-jayesh).
+Previously, I conducted research on storytelling, education, and novel interaction techniques for AR/VR at the [IMXD Lab](https://imxd.in), IIT Bombay, under [Prof Jayesh Pillai](http://www.idc.iitb.ac.in/people/faculty/pillai-jayesh).
 I also worked as the Technical Director of [Manhole Collective](https://manholecollective.com/), the creators of the real-time animated short film [Manhole](https://www.youtube.com/watch?v=NYyHxQjr3Z8), which won third place in [Unreal's Short film challenge](https://www.unrealengine.com/en-US/blog/watch-the-top-projects-from-the-shorts-india-program) in India and was screened at the prestigious Annecy film festival.